Who we are

 You are here:

-Adeno-associated virus-like particle (AAVLP) Heat Shock Protein (HSP) vaccine for the treatment of Vitiligo and other autoimmune diseases
+Adeno-associated virus-like particle (AAVLP) Head and Neck Cancer antigen (HNC) vaccine for the treatment of patients suffering from head and neck

 Denmark (IMCC) - Aalborg University, Aalborg

-Health Science and Technology, Metabolism Modifying Medicine (MMM) group
+Health Science and Technology, Molecular Pharmacology (MP) group

 English, German, Danish, Dutch